Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 Notice that the structure of this variational {\it Ansatz} requires a large number of parameters.
-In order to optimize them, modern formulations of the Stochastic Reconfiguration technique~\cite{sorella2005}, able to deal with a large number of variational parameters~\cite{chen2023,rende2023}, are used (see subsection~\ref{subsec:optimization} in the Appendix).
+In order to optimize them, modern formulations of the Stochastic Reconfiguration technique~\cite{sorella2005}, able to deal with a large number of variational parameters~\cite{chen2023,rende2023}, are used (see Appendix~\ref{app:optimization}).